Canada Deemed Disposition on Death in 2026: How the Flat 50% Capital Gains Inclusion Rate Sets the Tax Bill on a $1.2M Ontario Investment Portfolio

 Question: Does OAS get clawed back on the terminal T1 return?

 Answer: Yes.
 The OAS recovery tax under section 180.2 of the Income Tax Act applies to the terminal return the same way it applies to a living taxpayer.
 The recovery rate is 15% of net income above $95,323 (2026 threshold).
-At net income of $400,000+, the entire OAS pension received in the year of death is clawed back — approximately $8,900 for someone receiving the maximum age 65–74 OAS of $742.31 per month.
+At net income of $400,000+, the entire OAS pension received in the year of death is clawed back — approximately $2,227 for three months of the maximum age 65–74 OAS at $742.31 per month.
 This clawback is calculated and repaid through the terminal T1 return.

 Holding a large non-registered portfolio in Ontario?